MhmRhm/asio-recipes/README.md

 This template works well with the recommended extensions for C++ development in VSCode, so be sure to check them out.

-This template is tested on both Linux and Windows.
+This template is tested on Linux, Windows and to some extend on Mac OS.
 I hope you find this useful.
 Please feel free to reach out if you have any improvements or suggestions.